CognicAI/EduBot_Landing_Page/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Project Idea and Invention

+### Description of the Invention

+EduBot is a dynamic, real-time information retrieval chatbot designed for college websites.
+It directly scrapes, parses, and summarizes relevant information from the official college website in response to user queries.
+This eliminates the need for pre-trained models or hard-coded FAQs.
+The system ensures information accuracy by automatically reflecting any updates made to the website, providing a consistently up-to-date and reliable user experience.
+It utilizes a database of URLs, semantic search on stored URLs, and Large Language Models (LLMs) for summarization.

+### Field of the Invention

+This invention falls under the domain of Artificial Intelligence, Natural Language Processing, Information Retrieval, Web Scraping, Chatbot Technology, and potentially Educational Technology.

+### Main Objective

+To develop a dynamic, real-time information retrieval chatbot for college websites that directly extracts and summarizes information from the official website in response to user queries.

+### Secondary Objectives

+- To eliminate the need for pre-trained models or hard-coded FAQs.
+- To ensure information accuracy by automatically reflecting website updates.
+- To provide a consistently up-to-date and reliable user experience.
+- To be universally applicable across diverse college websites.
+- To offer a scalable and efficient method for delivering accurate and timely information.

+### Background of the Invention

+Traditional methods for providing information on college websites often involve static pages, pre-defined FAQs, or chatbots relying on pre-trained data.
+These methods can become outdated quickly and may not always address specific user queries effectively, requiring manual updates and potentially missing recent changes on the website.